-M. Post-balance sheet events
+Post-balance sheet events M.

-27. Appropriation of 2020 net income
+27 Appropriation of 2021 net income

-The Board of Directors finalised the consolidated financial statements for the year ended 31 December 2020 on 2 February 2021.
+The Board of Directors finalised the consolidated financial statements for the year ended 31 December 2021 on 28 January 2022.
 These financial statements will only become definitive when approved by the Shareholders' General Meeting.
-At the Shareholders' Ordinary General Meeting of 19 March 2021, a dividend of €4.56 per share will be proposed for this financial year, which would be paid no later than 31 March 2021.
+A dividend of €5.96 per share will be proposed to the Shareholders' Ordinary General Meeting of 18 March 2022, which, taking into account the interim dividend already paid on 31 August 2021 (€1.53 per share), would bring the balance of the dividend to be distributed to €4.43 per share, to be paid no later than 31 March 2022.

-28. Other post-balance sheet events
+28 Other post-balance sheet events